Redgate Medical CentreWestonzoyland RoadBridgwater Somerset, TA6 5BFTel: 01278 454560

 WHAT'S ON AT REDGATE

 In November 2016 we established a Gardening Group at the practice.
-Volunteer Gardeners meet every Tuesday, 12.15 - 1.15 pm at the Medical Centre.
+Volunteer Gardeners meet every Tuesday at 12 noon at the Medical Centre.
 No booking required - just turn up and join in !
+We also run a Gardening Group at our sister practice, Somerset Bridge, every Thursday at 12 noon.

 “Since the death of my husband and I hadn’t been getting out much or socialising with other people.
 Dawn suggested that I should attend the gardening group as a way of meeting others.
 Having no interest or experience in gardening I was very reluctant to do so, but I eventually plucked up the courage to give it a g.
 At first I just sat on the wall outside the surgery and watched what was going on.
 Now I look forward to the weekly sessions.
 Not only have I learnt a bit about plants/flowers I really enjoy the social aspect of getting out of the house and speaking to others.
 My confidence has increased and my general health has improved”